glovity/glovity.github.io/index.md

 Glovity\'s development is guided by three core principles that ensure both accessibility and high performance:

-**High Cost-Performance**: The system achieves remarkable functionality at an unprecedented price point of approximately **$300** ($230 for wrench feedback system, $70 for haptic glove).
+**High Cost-Performance**: The system achieves remarkable functionality at an unprecedented price point of approximately **$300**.
 This affordability is achieved through strategic use of minimal high-quality commercial components combined with 3D-printed parts, making advanced teleoperation technology accessible to researchers and developers worldwide.

 **Ease of Replication**: All components can be easily obtained online or manufactured via 3D printing.
 The system adopts a modular, Lego-style design philosophy, enabling complete assembly in just a few hours with basic tools.
 This approach democratizes access to sophisticated teleoperation capabilities.